kaflesudip/PAT-mobile/README.md

 1. Clone the repository.
 2. Enter the directory and run `npm install`.
-3. To test the app on your browser run `ionic run --lab`.
+3. To test the app on your browser run `ionic serve --lab`.